robocode-dev/tank-royale/buildDocs/docs/articles/intro.md

 against.
 Robocode gives a clear purpose and goal to the programming.
 To develop a tank that can survive on the battlefield, and defeat other enemy tanks.

+Head over to [Getting Started](../tutorial/getting-started) to get started with Robocoding!

 ## The name "Robocode"

-The name _Robocode_ originates from the [initial version of the game](https://robocode.sourceforge.io/) and is a short for "Robot code".
+The name _Robocode_ originates from the [original version](https://robocode.sourceforge.io/) of the game and is a short for "Robot code".
 With this new version, the world "bot" is used instead of "robot".

 ## The name "Tank Royale"